eevee/eev.ee/content/2017-10-07-javascript-got-better-while-i-wasnt-looking.markdown

 I did _not_ save the best for last.
 This is much less exciting than generators.
 But still exciting.

-The only data structure in JavaScript is the object, a map where the strings are keys.
+The only data structure in JavaScript is the object, a map where the keys are strings.
 (Or now, also symbols, I guess.)
 That means you can't readily use custom values as keys, nor simulate a set of arbitrary objects.
 And you have to worry about people mucking with `Object.prototype`, yikes.

 But now, there's `Map` and `Set`!
 Wow.